Dodge Journey: 2020 model year changes

 For the 2020 model year, the Dodge Journey was available in two trim levels: base SE Value and "up-level" Crossroad.
-All 2020 Journey models were powered by a 2.4-liter inline-four gasoline engine producing 173 horsepower and 166 lb. ft. of torque, with a four-speed automatic transmission, and available with front wheel drive.
-The optional 3.6-liter Pentastar Variable Valve Timing (VVT) V6 gasoline engine, six-speed automatic transmission, and the option for All Wheel Drive were discontinued.
+All 2020 Journey models were powered by a 2.4-liter inline-four gasoline engine producing 173 horsepower and 166 lb-ft of torque, with a four-speed automatic transmission, and available with front wheel drive.
+The optional 3.6-liter Pentastar Variable Valve Timing (VVT) V6 gasoline engine, six-speed automatic transmission, and the option for all-wheel drive were discontinued.
 Journey models featured standard three-row, seven-passenger seating, which was previously optional on base trim levels.
 Available options and packages have been revised.
-In addition, the Journey (as well as the Dodge Grand Caravan) are not available in states with California emissions requirements for the 2020 model year.
-2020 was the final model year for the Journey, Dodge citing the decision to transition to a performance brand.
+In addition, the Journey (as well as the Dodge Grand Caravan) were not available in states with California emissions requirements for the 2020 model year.
+2020 was the final model year for the Journey, with Dodge citing the decision to transition to a performance brand.

+Second generation

+Although the Journey was discontinued in the United States after the 2020 model year, a second-generation Journey, a rebadged GAC GS5, was sold in Mexico starting in 2022.
+It’s worth emphasizing that this model is unrelated to the original JC49 Journey and is not sold in the U.S. or Canada.